 If you have consulted one personal injury lawyer and been turned down, it is a good idea to get a second opinion.
 There are many reasons for turning down a case that may not have anything to do with the case itself.

 At Patterson Law Group, we have made it our mission to provide access to justice for all those who have been injured, regardless of the severity.
 Our team is ready and willing to fight for you, and if we cannot, we will be sure to explain why.
-Fill out the form on this page or call (817) 784-2000 to have your case reviewed by our attorneys for free.
+Fill out the form on this page or contact us to have your case reviewed by our attorneys for free.
 A member of our legal team will get back to you very soon to discuss your case and see if we can help.